Not a member? Sign Up Now!

-The embrace of community, empowerment to work towards self-determined goals, and advocacy to reduce discrimination.
+Productivity, empowerment to work towards self-determined goals, and social connectedness.

 John W., is the first Step Up on Vine resident to become a paid gardener!
 “Step Up’s Vocational Services program saved my life.” says John.
 “It gives me something to do, it gives me purpose.”
 John works in both the aeroponic tower garden and in the janitorial services in Hollywood.
 For more success stories click here.